 If an employee cannot be found regardless of efforts, you can apply for support from the TE Office or the municipal employment services.

 If you would like to recruit a young employee or skilled labour from abroad, please refer to our related content.

 Financial support for recruitment and services for training a new employee

-The employment subsidies granted by the TE Office and local government pilots, i.e. the pay subsidy and the subsidy for arranging working conditions, are based on the needs of both the job seeker and the employer.
+The employment subsidies granted by the TE Office and local government pilots, i.e. the pay subsidy, employment subsidy for those aged 55 or over and the subsidy for arranging working conditions, are based on the needs of both the job seeker and the employer.
 A job seeker needs help in finding a job and, as an employer, you need to find a skilled person for the job.
 A new suitable employee may be found in a job seeker whose job seeking is supported.
 A person who is partially able to work, has been unemployed for a long time, or is young, can also have useful skills and the right attitude to work and learn new things.
 You should also find out if your municipality offers employment bonuses.